sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 #### 5. Hiring

 Your hiring will legally begin from the day after you get the receipt.
-As soon as you'll have your postal receipt we will sign your hiring contract and we'll take care of the rest.
+**As soon as you'll have your postal receipt you will sign your hiring contract and we'll take care of the rest**.

 #### 6. Registration